Skip to Content

 What Is GFR?

+GFR is the measurement doctors use to find out your kidney function.
 Knowing your GFR score lets your doctor learn the stage of your kidney disease and plan the best possible treatment.

-Try our GFR Calculator
+Try Our GFR Calculator

 How Do Doctors Compute GFR?